 '''

 Package the specified chaincode into a deployment spec and save it on the peer's path.

 Usage:

 peer chaincode install [flags]

+Flags:

 --connectionProfile string

-Connection profile that provides the necessary.
+Connection profile that provides the necessary

-→connection information for the network.
+-connection information for the network.
 Note: currently only supported for

 →providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON

 →format (default "{}")

 -h, --help

 help for install

 -1, --lang string

 Language the chaincode is written in (default

 → "golang")

 -n, --name string

 Name of the chaincode

 Path to chaincode

 -p, --path string

 --peerAddresses stringArray The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-→cert files of the peers to connect to.
+-cert files of the peers to connect to.
 The order and number of certs specified

-→should match the --peerAddresses flag
+→ should match the --peerAddresses flag

 -v, --version string

 Version of the chaincode specified in install/

 →instantiate/upgrade commands

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded

-→trusted certificate(s) for the ordering endpoint
+⇔trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509.
+Path to file containing PEM-encoded X509

-→public key to use for mutual TLS communication with the orderer endpoint
+-public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

 Use mutual TLS when communicating with

-\rightarrowthe orderer endpoint
+\hookrightarrow the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

-→private key to use for mutual TLS communication with the orderer endpoint
+-private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string The hostname override to use when,

-\rightarrowvalidating the TLS connection to the orderer.
+\leftrightarrowvalidating the TLS connection to the orderer.

 Use TLS when communicating with the

---t.1s
+--tls

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for

+-certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

-→encoding
+⇔encoding

 '''